-Artists: you do not need to purchase every item before the first class, supplies can be accumulated over time.
+Artists: you do NOT need to purchase every item before the first class, supplies can be accumulated over time.
+This materials list can seem overwhelming, so be sure to chat with me before purchasing.
+I am mentioning many more items than actually need to be purchased before beginning the class.

 Click on the links below to see online catalogs